 A man has an outstanding warrant for rape, a felony offense.
 He has been dodging authorities for years.
 The man goes to a gun shop and purchases a pistol.
-He can be charged with and convicted for a felon with a firearm because the statute applies to individuals with outstanding an outstanding warrant for a felony offense.
+He can be charged with and convicted for a felony with a firearm because the statute applies to individuals with outstanding warrants for a felony offense.

 A man was convicted of felony reckless evading.
 7 years after being convicted of this offense, he keeps an unloaded firearm below the passenger seat.
 The man is pulled over and the police find the unloaded pistol.
 The man can be charged with and convicted of felon in possession of a firearm charge because the law applies to having possession of unloaded and unloaded firearms.

 A man is convicted of felony grand theft.
 He is out with some friends shooting a BB gun.
 The man cannot be convicted of violating penal code 29800 pc because BB guns do not qualify as firearms under the law as it pertains to this criminal statute.

 If the prosecution convicts a felony for possessing a firearm, the defendant faces the following consequences:

 Note: The court has the discretion to impose additional punishments as it sees fit.
 These are just some of the common consequences of a conviction for violating 29800PC.